-Within your IBM Watson Media dashboard you can edit the start and end playback points for video files.
+Within your IBM Video Streaming account dashboard, you can edit the start and end playback points for video files.
 This is sometimes called trimming the head and tail of the file.
 This can be useful if for example you want to cut out a long intro or ending that is part of the video recording but does not contain useful content.

 Trim and edit video